srmadani/Targeted_Critical_Peak_Pricing/README.md

 ## Repository Structure

-To run this project, you will need to add the following environment variables to your .env file

-`API_KEY`

 `ppod.py`: Implementation of Proximal Policy Optimization with Discrete actions (PPOD).

 `sacd.py`: Implementation of Soft Actor Critic with Discrete actions (SACD).